Latvia failed to protect human rights of victim of a homophobic attack, european Court finds

 The European Court of Human rights has made a judgement in a case where the Latvian authorities declined to prosecute an anti-LGBTI attack as a hate-motivated offence

-Earlier this month, in a case taken by the victim of a homophobic assault in Latvia, the European Court found a violation of Article 3 of the European Convention on Human Rights (prohibition of torture and inhuman or degrading treatment) and Article 8 (right to private and family life), together with Article 14 (prohibition of discrimination).
+Earlier this month, in the case of Hanovs v.
+Latvia taken by the victim of a homophobic assault, the European Court found a violation of Article 3 of the European Convention on Human Rights (prohibition of torture and inhuman or degrading treatment) and Article 8 (right to private and family life), together with Article 14 (prohibition of discrimination).

 The case concerned the attack on the applicant and his partner, a gay couple, when they were walking in Riga.
 The two perpetrators of the attack shouted homophobic slurs and physically assaulted the applicant.
 The applicant avoided further violence by fleeing into a shop and securing the door.
 The police and prosecutors declined to prosecute the attack on the applicant as a hate-motivated offence.